Find out which countries are welcoming US tourists back – KION546

 Nepal

-US travelers can visit the landlocked Himalayan nation.
-Testing required; fully vaccinated exempt.
+UPDATE: US travelers can visit the landlocked Himalayan nation.
+Testing required.
 Quarantine requirements in place, regardless of vaccination status.
 US Embassy.

 Netherlands

-Note: UPDATE: This upscale British island in the Eastern Caribbean is open only to the fully vaccinated.
-Testing and quarantine requirements are in place.
-US Embassy | Anguilla International Travelers.
-UPDATE: This independent nation in the eastern Caribbean, known for sheltered bays and historical sites, is open.
-Testing required.
-Quarantine requirements differ based on vaccination status.
-US Embassy | Antigua and Barbuda government website.